-While most of the eastern half of the United States has been rather rainy and cool, the western half has been warm and dry.
+The spring has been warm and dry overall throughout the western portions of the nation.
 In fact, triple digit temperatures have gripped the Desert Southwest rather early this year.
-As a result, the warmer and drier conditions are leading to a high fire danger into this weekend.
-Some improvement is expected today (Thursday) with less wind and slightly higher humidity, with a smaller area of alerts than earlier this week.
+As a result, the warmer and drier conditions are leading to a high fire danger this weekend.
+For Sunday, there is a critical risk from the Four Corners to another critical risk area from Kansas to Texas.

 A combination of strong winds, low relative humidity, and warm temperatures can contribute to extreme fire behavior.
 During these times extreme caution is urged, because a simple spark can cause a major wildfire.

 Unfortunately, the widespread drought conditions in the West will likely continue through this month.
 This lack of moisture causes vegetation to dry out quicker and in turn creates potential fuels for wildfire.

 Follow all local burn ordinances and take extra precautions to prevent the ignition of a fire if you live in or will be traveling through these areas.